awong234/CT_sim/readme.md

 The package *should* install without issue.

-#### Directly within R

-If the former method doesn't work, try this.

-You will need to install Rtools and then run some commands that are already in the script.

-Go get Rtools from the [link here](https://cran.r-project.org/bin/windows/Rtools/Rtools34.exe).
-This link will go get the installer immediately.
-Run the installer as you would any other installer.

-Then, run the SETUP.R script (a new file).

 #### SETUP.R

 This file builds the local SQL database to draw particular settings from.
-Run the whole script, and you will know that it has been successful if a file `settings.sqlite` of size 3GB shows up in your working directory.
+Run the whole script, and you will know that it has been successful if a file `settings_v2.sqlite` of size 0.5GB shows up in your working directory.

 #### Preparation block